yik3z/Watchy-CODE/Readme.md

 - maybe a thinner font for the time on the watchface
 - double tap to wake stuff
 - idk man BLE updates from phone (this is months or years away)
-- maybe improve RTC accuracy by changing PPM (?)
+- maybe improve RTC accuracy by changing PPM (?) (or I might )
+- remove floating point calculations (eg battery level) because ESP32 has a shitty FPU

 # Dependencies